Desire. Desiring. Wanting.

 My own life.
 With my own child.
 My own talents.
 My own interests.
 My own body.
 My own desires.
 She deserves to be the source of everything that satisfies me.
 She deserves the displaced adoration and misplaced hungers that have for so long been given away to others’ situations, to others in general.

 Why not live this life, this life right now, as if the object of my longing is my own beautiful body, heart and mind.

 In my own circumstances: yes – bellyaches, single-parenting, self-doubting, creative artist, healing worker, insatiable seeker of the mysteries, complicated pendulum swings of interests, money stresses, worries and all sides and aspects of me.

 What role has longing played in your heart?
 What about desire?
 Where is your life right now?
 Are you allowing it to come up from the basement and express it’s wishes?

 Where has your power been directed away and out, and other people that seem to get more, have more, be happier, be something that you long for?
 How can you pull that back into yourself?

 How can you desire for your own life in your own body, and really own that as the most beautiful thing around?

 Until next time,

 ps – do my stories and discussions resonate?
 Are you wanting change in your life?
-Join me for 8 weeks of creative unwinding in Personal Mythmaking.
+Join my transformational memoir-writing course, the Art of Personal Mythmaking.